 Today you will travel by minivan to a Dusun village, nestled amid picturesque hills in the shadow of imposing Mt Kinabalu, the highest mountain between the Himalayas and New Guinea (approximately 2 hours).
 The Dusun people, the ethnic group of our guides on Mt Kinabalu, are wonderfully warm and friendly people, and while here you'll have the opportunity to learn about their way of life and spend a night in a village.
 Depending on the weather, you will then take a trek through the surrounding fruit and rubber plantations.
 Then your leader can point you in the direction of a local river for a great way to cool off.
 To ensure we do not disrupt the homestay community we split up our groups to stay in a couple of different family homes.
 All the homes are in waking distance from each other and you usually have a couple of group members with you at each home.
 Tonight you'll also get to watch a cultural performance in the village.

 Mount Kinabalu National Park

-This morning say goodbye to your new friends from the village and travel into the unspoiled wilderness of the World Heritage-listed Kinabalu National Park (approximately 1 hour).
+This morning say goodbye to your new friends from the village and travel into the unspoiled wilderness of the World Heritage-Listed Kinabalu National Park (approximately 1 hour).
 Take some time to enjoy the surroundings and prepare for the climb.
 There are nature trails through the lowland tropical forest and a Botanic Garden to explore.
-Otherwise, just relax in the afternoon and take in the cooler clime.
-Before you depart, your leader will provide a safety briefing about the climb and assist with any last minute questions.
-Stay overnight at the park's headquarters in dormitory accommodation with shared facilities.
-Nestled among the lowland forests, this is the perfect place to chill-out before the climb.
+Otherwise, just relax this afternoon and take in the cooler climate.
+Your leader will provide a safety briefing about the climb and assist with any last minute questions.
+Your stay tonight is at a lodge 10mins outside of Kinabalu National Park, relax and enjoy the lodge for the rest of the day.

 |Meal Plan||Breakfast and Dinner|